absmach/certs/README.md

 cd certs
 ```

+### Running with Docker Compose

 > **Note:**
-> Ensure SuperMQ is running before starting the certs service, as it depends on SuperMQ for authorization, domain management, and user management.
+> Ensure SuperMQ is running since Certs depends on SuperMQ for authorization, domain management, and user management.

 ### Running with Docker Compose